Skip to content

 63. Amount of deforestation and/or ecosystem conversion recorded in own operations since cut-off date?

-0 - The company reports that there were zero cases of deforestation or fire in its own operations in the past year, this is since the cut-off date of 2020.
+0 - The company recorded zero cases of deforestation or fire in its own operations over the past year, this is since the cut-off date of 2020.

 • Y